hpc/charliecloud/doc/faq.rst

 *Note:* Despite the structured format, the error messages are not guaranteed to be machine-readable.

-:code:`ch-run` fails with “can't re-mount image read-only”
+:code:`ch-run` fails with “can’t re-mount image read-only”
 ----------------------------------------------------------

 Normally, :code:`ch-run` re-mounts the image directory read-only within the